Eric-HanGyeongSoo/AutoConformingCodableProtocol/README.md

 # AutoConformingCodableProtocol

-convenience tool for a struct conforming Codable protocol
+convenience tool for a struct conforming DeCodable protocol

+Now only Conforming Decodable Protocol is developed, Conforming Encodable Protocol is in progress

 # Decodable